Darshbir/Task-Calci/README.md

 # Calculator app

-Just made the UI/UX for a calculator app in flutter
+Just made the UI/UX for a calculator app in flutter.